-How to Maintain a Clean Hard Floor
+How to Clean a Hard Floor

 - Replace the mophead every two to three months if you use the mop at least once a week

 - Use two separate buckets; one for rinsing and another for detergent